2019 Session Accomplishments

 • Why it mattered: Eased the pressure on polling sites during election day, gave New Yorkers more time to vote, and made access to voting more equitable.

-• Before: Currently, the vast majority of the state can only vote from 12pm to 9pm during a primary election.
+• Before: The vast majority of the state could only vote from 12pm to 9pm during a primary election.

 • What we won: All New Yorkers can vote from 6am to 9pm during a primary election.